 Who is a carer?

-A carer is anybody who provides care or support for someone who needs help because of an illness or disability.
+A carer is anybody who provides care for someone who needs help because of an illness or disability.
 They might be a partner, relative, friend or neighbour.

 Care workers, support workers and personal assistants are different from unpaid carers.
-These are people who are paid for a specific service.
-This might be for domestic tasks like cleaning or shopping, or help with personal care, such as washing, dressing or managing medication.
+They are people who are paid for a specific service.
+This might be for domestic tasks like cleaning or shopping, or help with personal care, such as washing, dressing, or managing medication.